Key Takeaways

 Conventional BI tools were designed primarily for descriptive analytics, answering questions like “What happened last quarter?” or “What are the top-selling products this month?”
 These tools work by pulling data from data warehouses, cleaning it, and presenting it through dashboards or reports.

 However, this process is often batch-oriented, meaning reports are updated on a fixed schedule (daily, weekly, etc.).
-This results in static insights that lack the real-time responsiveness businesses need today.
+This results in static insights that lack the real-time responsiveness businesses need in today’s complex environments with fragmented data spread across different systems.

 What’s changed?